← Back to Hibaku Pianos

 Or perhaps the only response is music that takes one to an entirely different place to the horrors of war.
 This piece is by Wladyslaw Szpilman (“The Pianist”), whose story was told in the film The Pianist.

-Forward to Facing Responsibility →
+Forward to Violins as Witnesses →